xlsft/smartshell-sdk/src/graphql/readme.md

     fields: string
 }[]
 ```
+> [!NOTE]

-> NOTE: As can you see, we use types instead of more elegant interface, we do it because you need to add or remove `[]` syntax based on whether response from api is array or not
+> As can you see, we use types instead of more elegant interface, we do it because you need to add or remove `[]` syntax based on whether response from api is array or not

 Finally, we create `module`